Every check plugin that is part of Check_MK must have:

-All checks follow the same order of implementation:
+All checks must follow the same layout specified below:

 Avoid long lines.
-In an optimal case your lines don't exceed 100 chars.
+Ideally, your lines shouldn't exceed 100 chars.

-For checks part of the official Check_MK the file header with the copyright information must be present.
+For checks which are supposed to be part of the official Check_MK project the file header with the copyright information must be present.
 This will be automatically created if you call 'make headers' in the main source directory

 Including example output of the agent is very helpful for understanding how the check parser works.